Apply to Become Registered2023-05-12T12:09:20-06:00

 • Evidence of your English language proficiency, if required.

-• A written reference from a speech-language pathologist or audiologist colleague, supervisor, professor, or recent employer.
-ACSLPA’s Reference Request Form is included in the Registration Application Package.
+• A written reference from a colleague, supervisor, professor, or recent employer who is a speech-language pathologist or audiologist.
+Please use ACSLPA’s Reference Request Form.

 • The application fee.